Dmitriyrus99/ferum_customs/README.md

 ### Testing

-Run the test suite with `pytest` from the repository root:
+Unit tests can be run locally with `pytest` or through bench.
+From the repository root execute:

 ```bash
 pytest